Dasmicrobot/facial-keypoints/README.md

 ![Facial Keypoint Detection][image1]

-## Webapp
+## Webapp with OpenCV

-`app` directory contains web application which serves as a demo to show how face features are detected by using webcam.
+`app` directory contains web application which serves as a demo to show how face features are detected by using a webcam.

+App uses OpenCV with HAAR cascade to detect features on faces.

 [Read more](app/README.md)

-## Jupyter Notebook
+## Jupyter Notebook (CV_project.ipynb)

+- First part shows how to use OpenCV to work with face recognition
+- Second part uses Tensorflow to build CNN and achieve similar outcomes as OpenCV

 ### Requirements